tbilisihc/getting-started/README.md

 Adding a new article is as simple as adding a file to your GitHub repository.

 1. Create a new Jupyter Notebook (`.ipynb` file).
 2. Give it a descriptive name.
-You can use numbers at the beginning (e.g., `01-first-steps.ipynb`) to control the order in which they appear on the site.
+You can use numbers at the beginning (e.g., `02 Getting Started.ipynb`) to control the order in which they appear on the site.
 3. Add the file to the folder specified in the `GITHUB_PATH` variable in your repository.
 4. Commit and push your changes.